Hit enter to search or ESC to close

 Throughout the years, I’ve had the privilege of building strong, trusting, and respectful relationships with many families.
 Working alongside their tamariki and watching them grow into the incredible people they are today continues to be one of the greatest joys of my work.

-Our centre has vegetable gardens and fruit trees.
+Our Coopers Beach childcare centre has vegetable gardens and fruit trees.
 These gardens help tamariki learn through hands-on activities, encourage them to work together to plant and harvest, and teach them where food comes from.
 They also help children develop a love for nature and care for the environment.

-We are committed to follow the aspirations of the New Zealand National ECE Curiculum, Te Whāriki.
+We are committed to following the aspirations of the New Zealand National ECE Curriculum, Te Whāriki.
 Te Whāriki envisages kaiako in early learning settings working in partnership with parents, whānau and community to realise this vision.
 The expectation is that, in their early years, children will experience a curriculum that empowers them as lifelong learners.